1.0 - Introduction

 Note: You can apply more than one access role to a member, however where they clash on the same module the access role with the highest restriction level will be applied.

-Step 1: Select your profile picture and click on 'MSP System Settings'
+Step 1: Click on your profile picture in the top right corner and select 'MSP System Settings'.

-Step 3: Select the member you would like to apply an access role to.
+Step 3: Locate and select the member you want to assign an access role to.

-Step 4: By clicking the 'select' drop down beside their name, your list of access roles will drop down.
+Step 4: Next to their name, click the 'Select' dropdown menu, and your list of available access roles will appear.

-Step 5: Select the access role you would like to apply.
+Step 5: Choose the access role you'd like to apply to the member from the list.

 9.1 - Previewing a members access